Spectral approach to the communication complexity of multi-party key agreement: Introduction

-We use a technique that combines information-theoretic inequalities and spectral bounds (the expander mixing lemma).
-An application of a spectral bound \emph{per se} is not new in communication complexity (see, e.g., the usage of Lindsey's lemma in \cite{lindsey-lemma}).
-Information-theoretic methods are also very common in this area.
-The combination of these two techniques seems to be less standard.
+The proof of our main result combines information-theoretic techniques and spectral bounds for graphs (the expander mixing lemma).
+Spectral bounds \emph{per se} are not new in communication complexity (see, e.g., the usage of Lindsey's lemma in \cite{lindsey-lemma}).
+Information-theoretic methods are also pretty common in this area.
+But the combination of these two techniques seems to be less standard.
+The key step of the proof is the observation that in some setting, when parties hold correlated data sets, for each of them it is hard to send a message that has non-negligible mutual information with the partners' data.
+In other words, a ``too short'' message sent by Alice would have zero mutual information with the data $(y,z)$ given to Bob and Charlie.
+For secret key agreement protocols, this observation implies that the messages of every party inevitably have to be quite long.
+A similar argument can be used in problems that are not connected with cryptography, see Theorem~\ref{th1}.

-In a very informal way, our approach can be explained as follows.
-We assume that Alice, Bob, Charlie are given some (correlated) inputs $x$, $y$, and $z$ respectively.
-Using the theoretic-information inequalities we show that the parties can agree on a secret key (of the optimal size) \emph{only if} the messages sent by Alice contain certain (small but non-negligible) information on other parties' inputs $(y,z)$.
-Then, using spectral bounds (with a version of the expander mixing lemma for bipartite graphs) we show that Alice's message contains certain information on other parties' inputs \emph{only if} this message is very large (significantly larger than the information on $(y,z)$ contained in this message).
-Using these considerations we prove a lower bound for communication complexity of secret key agreement.
-We also provide evidences (see Theorem~\ref{th1} in Section~\ref{sec:parallel-messages}) that this technique of lower bounds can be used in other contexts not related to secret key agreement.